Add To Favorites

 Staple the two layers of fish together almost all the way around the edges, leaving a space unstapled at the bottom.
 Students use recycled newspaper to stuff their fish.
 This can be done by crumpling newspaper sheets into loose balls and pushing the balls gently into the opening.
 When the fish is slightly rounded, students staple the opening closed.

-After covering their workspace with recycled newspaper, students use Crayola Washable Kid's Paints and Paint Brushes to design colorful patterns on one side of their fish.
+After covering their workspace with recycled newspaper, students use Crayola Washable Kid's Paints to design colorful patterns on one side of their fish.
 Allow paint to dry overnight.

 Paint the opposite side of the fish.
 Allow time for paint to dry.